ray-project/ray/doc/source/cross-language.rst

 Setup the cluster
 -----------------

-We need to set the ``--job-resource-path`` option on `ray start` command.
-The ``--job-resource-path`` instructs workers to load Java or Python code from the specified code search path.
+We need to set the ``--code-search-path`` option on `ray start` command.
+The ``--code-search-path`` option instructs workers to load Java or Python code from the specified code search path.

 .. code-block:: bash

-  ray start [ --head | --address ] --job-resource-path=/path/to/code
+  ray start ... --code-search-path=/path/to/code

 You can also provide multiple directories for this option.

 .. code-block:: bash

-  ray start [ --head | --address ] --job-resource-path=["/path/to/jars1","/path/to/jars2","/path/to/pys1","/path/to/pys2"]
+  ray start ... --code-search-path=["/path/to/jars1","/path/to/jars2","/path/to/pys1","/path/to/pys2"]

 .. note:

-  If ``--job-resource-path`` is specified, you can only run remote functions which can be found in ``--job-resource-path``.
+  If ``--code-search-path`` is specified, you can only run remote functions which can be found in ``--code-search-path``.

 Python calling Java
 -------------------